4. Feedback and complaints

 CRITICAL: Sensitive Issues

 Handling and investigations of sensitive complaints (e.g. fraud, corruption, abusive behavior, sexual exploitation or child abuse) require individuals with specific expertise and must be managed according to the specific procedures and standards defined by the CARE Member responsible for managing the office and programmes.
 They should be escalated to the designated manager or committee which has the authority to investigate.
 Separation of Duties and full confidentiality need to be observed at all steps of the process.
 The protection of whistleblowers, complainants and other people affected must have the highest priority.

+ACCOUNTABILITY is a central element for both CARE’s Programme Quality and CARE’s Governance.
 Most staff will have experiences of meeting people who are not fully happy with the work or behaviour of CARE or partners in their community or region.
-Most of this feedback or complaint is received informally e.g. people approach staff who are visiting the community, or visit CARE’s office in search of assistance or resolution to their problems or grievances.
+Most of this feedback is received informally e.g. people approach staff who are visiting the community, or visit CARE’s office in search of assistance or resolution to their problems or grievances.
 It is also not unusual for staff of one agency to receive a complaint about another agency.
 Receiving feedback, suggestions and complaints about our work is normal, important and should be welcomed.

-A feedback and complaint mechanism (FCM) is a set of procedures and tools formally established (ideally across programs and linked to other monitoring processes) which:
+A Feedback and Accountability Mechanism (FAM) is a set of procedures and tools formally established (ideally across programs and linked to other monitoring processes) which:

 - solicits and listens to, collates and analyzes feedback and complaints from members of the community where CARE works about their experience of an intervention provided by CARE and its partners;